bulksign/Bulksign/README.md

 ## Bulksign is a Digital Transaction Management and digital signatures solution.
-We offer you a solution to easily and securely sign digital documents anywhere and from any device (which can run a browser).
+We offer anyone  a solution to easily and securely sign digital documents anywhere and from any device (which can run a browser).
 We offer both a SAAS product and an on-premise version of the solution which customers can install on their servers.

 <br>
-###Purpose of this repository
+### Purpose of this repository

 The main purpose of this repository is for issue reporting.
 If you are Bulksign user and you found a bug or you have an awesome idea for some feature enhancements, please create a new issue in its recommended format.